ethereum-optimism/superchain-ops/tasks/sep/020-holocene-system-config-upgrade-multi-chain/README.md

 ## Execution

-This upgrade
+The SystemConfig L1 contract will get upgraded to version 2.3.0, which is part of the OP Contracts v1.8.0-rc.3 release.
+The upgrade will happen after the Holocene activation.
+The upgraded SystemConfig enables chain operators to update the EIP-1559 parameters via a new function setEIP1559Params.

-* Changes the implementation of the `SystemConfig` to hold EIP-1559 parameters for the
+th

-See the [overview](./OVERVIEW.md) and `input.json` bundle for more details.
+See the `input.json` bundle for more details.